YashKushwaha/learn_streaming_demo/README.md

 ### Preparing the backend

-Actual LLM call is simulated by the following functions which just echos user query word by word
+Actual LLM call is simulated by the following function which echos user query word by word

 ```python
 async def llm_call(message):